joreilly86/Python-Libraries-for-Engineers/README.md

 ## About The Project

-This repository serves as a growing database of relevant Python libraries for professional engineers, with a focus on Civil, Structural, Geotechnical, and Mechanical disciplines.
-It is aimed at facilitating the discovery and use of Python for engineering tasks.
+This repository serves as a curated database of Python libraries for professional engineers, specifically focusing on Civil, Structural, Geotechnical, Hydrotechnical, Mechanical, and Electrical disciplines.
+It also includes sections for essential Data Analysis & Visualization, Machine Learning, and Automation / Productivity tools.
+The primary objective is to facilitate the discovery and application of Python in diverse engineering tasks.

 ## Explore More

 For those interested in learning Python to enhance their engineering skills, visit:

-- [Flocode Newsletter](https://flocode.substack.com) for insights and updates.
+- [Flocode Newsletter](https://flocode.substack.com) offers focused content on Python programming applications in civil and structural engineering, ranging from beginner to advanced levels.
+Content is tailored for engineers, not computer scientists, using clear and accessible language to explain Python's role in engineering.
 - [Flocode Courses](https://flocode.dev/courses) for structured learning paths.

-The information is also available in a searchable format within the [Notion Database](https://flocode.notion.site/11881f51d3ee47af9182592bfb974766?v=17f113774d30414bb4d7383ece09976c&pvs=4), which offers ease of management and access.

 ## Contributing